geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Early connection to the band's album "Tallahassee."
   - Exploration of Darnielle's portrayal of love in songs like "International Small Arms Traffic Blues" and "Louisiana graveyard."
 - Personal Moments and Evolving Connection
-  - The Mountain Goats' songs accompanying the author through life's milestones.
+  - The Mountain Goats' songs accompanying John through life's milestones.
-  - Role of the band's music during significant life events, like the birth of the author's kids and experiences of grief.
+  - Role of the band's music during significant life events, like the birth of John's kids and experiences of grief.
   - Reflecting on the impact of the song "This Year" during challenging times.
 - Profound Influence on Identity and Values
-  - The Mountain Goats' influence on shaping the author's thinking and listening habits.
+  - The Mountain Goats' influence on shaping John's thinking and listening habits.
-  - The profound impact of the band on the author's identity and sense of self.
+  - The profound impact of the band on John's identity and sense of self.
   - Importance of certain lines in Mountain Goats songs as guiding principles in life.
 - Guiding Light and Witnessing Others
   - Highlighting a significant couplet from the band's lyrics.
-  - Discussion of the couplet's meaning and its impact on the author's perspective.
+  - Discussion of the couplet's meaning and its impact on John's perspective.
   - Connection between the couplet and the desire to bring light to the world and appreciate the light in others.

 ## The Qwerty Keyboard